HIV & AIDS Update: New Treatments, Easier Options

 Atripla (efavirenz + emtricitabine + TDF)

-In November 2017, the FDA approved ViiV Healthcare's Juluca (dolutegravir and rilpivirine), the first single-tablet, complete treatment regimen containing only two drugs, instead of three or more, for HIV maintenance.
-Juluca is used in eligible adults with suppressed HIV-1 virus on a stable medication regimen for at least six months, with no history of treatment failure and no resistance to the individual components of Juluca.
+- It's used in eligible adults with suppressed HIV-1 virus (HIV-1 RNA less than 50 copies per mL) on a stable HIV medication regimen for at least 6 months, with no history of treatment failure and no known resistance to the individual components of Juluca.

 Juluca was evaluated in two clinical trials of 1,024 participants whose virus was suppressed on their current anti-HIV drugs.
 Groups were randomly assigned to stay on their current regimen or switch to Juluca.
 The studies demonstrated that Juluca was effective in keeping the virus suppressed and comparable to those who continued their current anti-HIV drugs.